skalenetwork/sgxwallet/README.md

 Voila!
 You should see the "SGX Server started" message.

-## Starting, stopping and upgrading the sgxwallet server.
+## Start, stop and upgrade sgxwallet.

-As any docker-compose application sgxwallet server is super easy to use.
+As any docker-compose application sgxwallet is super easy to use.

 To run the server as a daemon, do